Wills, Trusts & Probate

 Initial Case Evaluation and Document Review

-Understanding Client Goals
+Understanding Client Goals and Evidence

-Developing a Strategy and Pursuing Resolution
+Developing Strategy and Pursuing Resolution

 Negotiation and Settlement Efforts